-- Reduce indirect wetland impacts by installing fencing along perimeter of wetlands adjacent to Project footprint. - Avoid and minimize impacts on freshwater marsh and aquatic habitats. - Conduct preconstruction surveys for special-status species. - Avoid and preserve special-status plants to the extent feasible. - Avoid and minimize impacts on vernal pools and special-status brachiopods and amphibians. - Implement avoidance buffers for nesting raptors and other native birds. - Implement passive relocation of burrowing owls during the non-nesting season. - Conduct tree removal after September 1 if roosting bats are identified in Project footprint. - Implement construction minimization measures such as observing speed limits, cover holes and trenches, conduct daily inspection of construction equipment, and implement an employee awareness program. - Revegetate disturbed soils. - Merced County will obtain all appropriate encroachment permits and submit a traffic control plan to address emergency responder access and management of local traffic. - An environmental education program will be presented to construction crews by a qualified biologist. - No construction debris, sediment, silt, sawdust, cement, petroleum, or other materials generated from construction will enter aquatic or wetland habitats. - Standard erosion control and slope stabilization measures will be installed in areas for work where runoff could enter wetland areas. - Machinery will be refueled at least 50 feet from any wetland habitat, and a spill prevention and response plan will be maintained onsite during all construction using motorized equipment. - If cultural resources are discovered during ground disturbing activities, the procedures included in Part 601.29 of the NRCS National Cultural Resources Procedures Handbook.
+- Reduce indirect wetland impacts by installing fencing along perimeter of wetlands adjacent to Project footprint. - Avoid and minimize impacts on freshwater marsh and aquatic habitats. - Conduct preconstruction surveys for special-status species. - Avoid and preserve special-status plants to the extent feasible. - · Avoid and minimize impacts on vernal pools and special-status brachiopods and amphibians. - Implement avoidance buffers for nesting raptors and other native birds. - Implement passive relocation of burrowing owls during the non-nesting season. - Conduct tree removal after September 1 if roosting bats are identified in Project footprint. - Implement construction minimization measures such as observing speed limits, cover holes and trenches, conduct daily inspection of construction equipment, and implement an employee awareness program. - Revegetate disturbed soils. - Merced County will obtain all appropriate encroachment permits and submit a traffic control plan to address emergency responder access and management of local traffic. - An environmental education program will be presented to construction crews by a qualified biologist. - No construction debris, sediment, silt, sawdust, cement, petroleum, or other materials generated from construction will enter aquatic or wetland habitats. - Standard erosion control and slope stabilization measures will be installed in areas for work where runoff could enter wetland areas. - Machinery will be refueled at least 50 feet from any wetland habitat, and a spill prevention and response plan will be maintained onsite during all construction using motorized equipment. - Construction of the Project would comply with regulations to control fugitive dust emissions to minimize dust and effects on water quality. - If cultural resources are discovered during ground-disturbing activities, the procedures included in Part 601.29 of the Natural Resources Conservation Service (NRCS) National Cultural Resources Procedures Handbook.